-When we arrived at “The Real” Kangaroo cafe we were informed that we would be on a different boat then what we had booked.
-When asked if different equaled nicer the hostess paused then unconvincingly said she liked our new boat more.
+When we arrived at “The Real” Kangaroo cafe we were informed that we would be on a different boat than what we had booked.
+When asked if different equalled nicer the hostess paused and then unconvincingly said she liked our new boat more.
 Off to a good start?
-On the plus side our boat consisted of a small group, ourselves and a family from the states.
+On the plus side, our boat consisted of a small group, ourselves and a family from the states.

 The ride out to Ha Long City turned out to be very informative.
 After giving us the usual scripted spiel, our guide gave us his thoughts and views on communist/capitalist Vietnam, how things were, how things are, and how things may be.

 After stopping at a tourist trap rest area we arrived at our ship.
-Mixed in with 25-50 other Junk’s, the “White Dolphin” would be our home for the night.
-We were happy to find that it was a nice ship and not a diesel tug boat from the 50’s.
-Our rooms were surprisingly roomy although they did smell like a outhouse.
+Mixed in with 25-50 other Junk, the “White Dolphin” would be our home for the night.
+We were happy to find that it was a nice ship and not a diesel tug boat from the 50s.
+Our rooms were surprisingly roomy although they did smell like an outhouse.

-My personal favorites are the drowning PAC-MAN island and the crocodile moving his 3 story house.
-I can honestly say I saw these shapes with out any alcohol in my blood.
+My personal favourites are the drowning PAC-MAN island and the crocodile moving his 3 story house.
+I can honestly say I saw these shapes without any alcohol in my blood.

-After the climb we rented kayaks which was both amazing and tragic.
+After the climb, we rented kayaks which were both amazing and tragic.
 We paddled our way over to a cave and passed through.
 On the other side is an enclosed sanctuary.
 It is amazing.
 We floated in silence and soaked in the scenery.
-Around the time of cracking my second beer my new camera tragically met its end as it fell into the bottom of the kayak and briefly sat in about an inch of salt water.
+Around the time of cracking my second beer, my new camera tragically met its end as it fell into the bottom of the kayak and briefly sat in about an inch of salt water.
 For me, this was the beginning of the end of Ha Long Bay and perhaps Vietnam.
 More on that later.

 Another ridiculous feast followed.
-We started to feel like all we were doing on the boat itself was eat so after dinner Justin got us some bamboo fishing rods.
-He had caught calamari in Thailand and New Zealand and said it was a lot of fun to watch the alien like squid squirt ink when caught.
+We started to feel like all we were doing on the boat itself was eating so after dinner Justin got us some bamboo fishing rods.
+He had caught calamari in Thailand and New Zealand and said it was a lot of fun to watch the alien-like squid squirt ink when caught.
 We quickly caught a few and it was hilarious.
 They shoot sooooo much ink.
 So gross.
 So fun.
 Again, no pictures.

 We spent a long time contemplating sleeping on the cold deck before moving our beds away from the wall, pushing them together, and dousing them with bug spray.
 We also slept fully clothed and with the lights on.
 I hadn’t slept with the lights on since I was 10 years old after watching Stephen King’s “IT”.
 Worst night ever.

 We were going to start the day off with a swim but as we found the day prior, 500 + boats a day can really take its toll on the surrounding environment.
-The water was a sludge like green in spots.
-It is several shades cleaner/darker than the antifreeze colored lake in Hanoi but still not a welcoming color.
+The water was a sludge-like green in spots.
+It is several shades cleaner/darker than the antifreeze-coloured lake in Hanoi but still not a welcoming colour.
 It was far from the crystal blue water we read about in the 2002 review.
-As I sat disgruntled in the morning sun I could see the assholes jumping off the roof of the boat, splish/splashing and having a gay old time.
+As I sat disgruntled in the morning sun I could see the assholes jumping off the roof of the boat, splishing/splashing and having a gay old time.
 At that moment I loathed that reviewer.
-The next best refreshing thing was a shower but our outhouse bathroom and the boats “fresh” water supply was not appealing.
+The next best refreshing thing was a shower but our outhouse bathroom and the boat’s “fresh” water supply were not appealing.
 Again, my experience is my experience.
-The place and area is GORGEOUS and a must see if in that part of the world.
-We would later meet someone who was there the same time as us.
+The place and area are GORGEOUS and a must-see if in that part of the world.
+We would later meet someone who was there at the same time as us.
 He said he had an amazing time on his boat.
 He also paid 4 x as much as what we did which only proves you get what you pay for.

-Shortly after the cave tour we set sail for Ha Long city where we were bussed back to Hanoi.
-To recap, Ha Long bay is definitely amazing, the boat we were on was definitely an experience and made for a couple nights of Hell Long Bay.
+Shortly after the cave tour, we set sail for Ha Long city where we were bussed back to Hanoi.
+To recap, Ha Long bay is definitely amazing, the boat we were on was definitely an experience and made for a couple of nights of Hell Long Bay.